 CONFERENCE TRACKS ABSTRACTS

-More and more official documents (driving license, social security, passports or visas, etc.) are confronted to the choice between the physical and electronic version.
-Government strategies are gradually moving towards an increased diversion from official documents to functional identities or mobile-based services.
-What lessons can be learned from these evolutions?
-What are the pros and cons of handling electronic and physical documents with regards to their use and security issues?
-Which examples are inspiring for the future?
-To which extent will physical identity documents still be needed in the future, and how might their role evolve?
-This conference will gather a panel of government representatives, market and technology experts who will bring new perspectives on these issues and share their experiences.
+In today’s digital world, governments are facing crucial orientations when building their identity schemes.
+These orientations include building digital ecosystems and optimizing national registries usage in full compliance with interoperability, security and privacy guidelines.
+Each country delivers its own solution with a specific mix of public and private Identity providers.
+Another key approach is the creation of official documents (driving license, social security, passports or visas, etc.): should they be physical or electronic, or both?
+It’s a challenging time – especially as governments are gradually moving their official documents to functional identities or mobile-based services.
+So, what lessons can be learned from these evolutions?
+What are the pros and cons of handling electronic and physical documents in terms of day-to-day use, and with due regard to security?
+To what extent will physical identity documents still be needed in the future, and how might their role evolve?
+This conference track brings together a panel of government representatives, and market and technology experts, to discuss share experiences and bring new perspectives to inform current and future strategies.

 Identity has become central to banking activities in a certain number of operations ranging from KYC to strong authentication processes.
 Making appropriate choices is key to handling customer relationships while managing risk and optimizing costs.
 This conference will address identification and authentication requirements for the banking and financial sector.
 How are identity vetting and attributes validation managed and processed today?What are the needs for direct digital banking and /or multi-remote channel banking?
 How do we reinforce the customer relationship with digital banking identities?
 Since September 2019, new standards are being applied in the EU for stronger client authentication.
 How does the financial market adapt to strong authentication?
 Which solutions are more efficient in practice for multichannel issues?
 How do we improve customers' secure banking experience with new business models and identity technologies?